-Rental revenue from same store properties decreased slightly for the year ended December 31, 2017, primarily due to a reduction in rental rates from lease modifications on certain leases, and reduced rental income resulting from certain leases ending and new tenants absorbing vacant space.
-Rental revenue increased for acquired and disposed of properties for the year ended December 31, 2017, as compared to the year ended December 31, 2016, because we acquired seven properties during the year ended December 31, 2017, and we included a full year of rental revenue recorded in 2017 for three properties acquired during the year ended December 31, 2016, offset by a decrease in rental revenue from the four properties we sold during 2017.
-Rental revenue increased for properties with vacancy, as we were able to successfully lease previously vacant space in these properties.
-Rental revenue increased for expanded properties, as we completed our expansion project, resulting in additional rental charges.
+Lease revenues consist of rental income and operating expense recoveries earned from our tenants.
+Lease revenues from same store properties increased for the year ended December 31, 2019, primarily due to increased operating expense recoveries from leases with base year expense stops at certain of our properties that were running above their base year, coupled with increased operating expense recoveries from amortizing capital improvements paid for by our tenants at certain properties.
+Lease revenues increased for acquired and disposed of properties for the year ended December 31, 2019, as compared to the year ended December 31, 2018, because we acquired 18 properties during the year ended December 31, 2019, and we included a full year of lease revenues recorded in 2019 for five properties acquired during the year ended December 31, 2018, offset by a decrease in lease revenues from the one property we sold during 2019.
+Lease revenues increased for properties with vacancy, as we were able to successfully lease previously vacant space in these properties and collect lease termination fees at certain of these properties.